 Your child has been referred to the Child Study Team due to the difficulties he/she is experiencing in school.
 You probably have many questions about what this means.
 Exactly what will be done?
 What will happen after the testing?
 What can I do to help?

 A Child Study Team evaluation may include assessments by two or more of the following certified or licensed personnel.
 A member of the Child Study Team will be assigned as a case manager for your child.
 A description of what each evaluation entails is provided below for your information:

 This evaluation assesses your child's cognitive abilities, adaptive behavior, and social/emotional status.
-The purpose of the testing is to determine how these factors influence your child's functioning within the school setting as well as to have a better understanding of his/her perception of some of the important aspects of his/her environment.
-The evaluation may include individual standardized testing, discussion with school personnel and an observation of your child in the school environment.
+The purpose of the testing is to determine how these factors influence your child's functioning within the school setting, as well as to have a better understanding of his/her perception of some of the important aspects of his/her environment.
+The evaluation may include individual standardized testing, discussion with school personnel, and observation of your child in the school environment.

 Learning Disabilities Teacher-Consultant

 This assessment will determine your child's academic achievement, strengths and weaknesses and an analysis of his/her learning characteristics.
 This evaluation may include individual standardized testing, consultation(s) with teachers and classroom observation(s).

 The School Social Worker will interview the parent(s), the student and appropriate school personnel to assess various perceptions and factors which may interfere with your child's functioning in school.
 This will involve an assessment of the student's developmental, health and family history, including interpersonal relationships within the family or peer group which may be affecting the student's progress.